microsoft/powerbi-client-angular/README.md

 # powerbi-client-angular
 Power BI Angular component.
-This library lets you embed Power BI reports, dashboards, tiles, report visuals, Q&As and paginated reports in your Angular application.
+This library enables you to embed Power BI reports, dashboards, dashboard tiles, report visuals, Q&A or paginated reports in your Angular application, and to create new Power BI reports directly in your application.

 ## Quick Start